School for Husbands

-School for Husbands is a 1937 British comedy film directed by Andrew Marton and starring Rex Harrison, Diana Churchill and June Clyde.
+School for Husbands (also known as School for Husbands: A Comedy for Wives) is a 1937 British comedy film directed by Andrew Marton and starring Rex Harrison, Diana Churchill and June Clyde.
+It was written by Austin Melford and Gordon Sherry based on the 1932 play School for Husbands by Frederick J. Jackson.

 The film was an independent production which was shot at Shepperton Studios.
 It was distributed by the newly-formed General Film Distributors.

-It was based on a 1932 play by Frederick J. Jackson.
+The film was re-released in Britain in 1946.

 Synopsis

 Two married men who neglect their wives become concerned when they begin spending time with Leonard Drummond, a handsome and charming novelist with a notorious reputation as a womaniser.
 They hatch a plan to see if their wives are conducting affairs which involves pretending to go to Paris then returning unexpectedly.
 However complications ensue when their car breaks down on the way back from Newhaven.
 The long night that follows really becomes a test of the fidelity and love of their wives.